Dangers of mephedrone

 Mephedrone, is very popular among young people in the UK.
-This is concerning as new studies indicate that Mephedrone users run the risk of developing a dependency to the drug that is comparable to cocaine or other stimulants.
-Mephedrone is not the first name that comes to mind when considering recreational drugs, but over the years its popularity has tripled among young people between the ages of 16 and 24.
-Supporters for the drug up to now have held to the analysis that it does not have the same harmful profile as other drugs such as cocaine.
-However the results of two recent studies clearly suggest that a third of the people taking it are showing signs of drug dependence.
+This is concerning, as new studies indicate that mephedrone users run the risk of developing a dependency to the drug that is comparable to cocaine or other stimulants.
+Mephedrone is not the first name that comes to mind when considering recreational drugs, but over the years, its popularity has tripled among young people between the ages of 16 and 24.
+Supporters for the drug have suggested that mephedrone does not have the same harmful profile as other drugs such as cocaine.
+However, the results of two recent studies clearly suggest that a third of the people taking it are showing signs of drug dependence.

 An illegal drug since April 2010

-The effects from the drug are very much like ecstasy.
-Bad effects could be paranoia, anxiety, over stimulation of the heart, sweating and chills, and effects on the nervous system, including light headedness and fits.
-This is in addition to, or instead of, the “high” effects.
+The effects of the drug are very much like those experienced after taking ecstasy.
+Negative effects could be paranoia, anxiety, over-stimulation of the heart, sweating, chills, and effects on the nervous system, including light-headedness and fits.
+This is in addition to, or instead of, the 'high' effects.
 This new study suggests the extra danger of dependence.

 Mephedrone studies suggest drug dependence

-A separate online survey led by Dr Winstock at the Australian Professional Society confirmed the UK findings further.
-The researchers found 25% of Mephedrone users scored at least three out of seven on the same dependency scale.
+A separate online survey, led by Dr Winstock at the Australian Professional Society, supported the UK findings further.
+The researchers found hat 25% of mephedrone users scored at least three out of six on the same dependency scale.
 This compared with 25% for ecstasy and 24% for cocaine.